How to Build Stronger Rapport and Relationships Quickly in an Audit Engagement

 There are times that you feel you actually know these people, feel comfortable talking to them and are happy to say hello if you see them outside their work environment.

-If you have experienced this at any time then congratulations, you have had an encounter with someone who has mastered the soft skills of communication and relationship building and use them very well!
+If you have experienced this at any time then congratulations, you have had an encounter with someone who has mastered the soft skills of communication and relationship building and uses them very well!

 Hard skills are traditionally easier to identify than soft skills.
-Hard skill are job related and easy to measure, for example if you were working as a Lawyer you would have certain qualifications and experience that can be proven and evaluated.
+Hard skills are job-related and easy to measure, for example, if you were working as a lawyer you would have certain qualifications and experience that can be proven and evaluated.

 Soft skills are usually thought of as skills that there is no traditional way to measure and can include: